danielmzak/cf-blog/src/content/blog/ddns-cloudflare-ddclient.md

   - cloudflare
   - cloudflare-ddns
   - ddclient
-description: How to setup DDNS with cloudflaren and cloudflare-ddns
+description: How to setup DDNS with cloudflare and cloudflare-ddns
 ---

 **1. Installation**